Commercial Voiceover: Move on up to RBS!

-movie about a group of people who have allegedly placed a home-made nuclear bomb on a boat in Charleston, South Carolina harbor.
-They want to make a stand against the proliferation of nuclear weapons, and demand a beginning to the end of such weaponry.
-Unless they receive some 400 trigger devices (which would make it impossible for the U.S. to detonate the nuclear weapons requiring those triggers) which they will then dump into Charleston Harbor, they will detonate their own weapon.
-The U.S. has 48 hours to comply.
+movie about a group of domestic terrorists who claim to have a homemade nuclear bomb aboard a tugboat in the harbor of Charleston, South Carolina.
+They want to make a stand against the proliferation of nuclear weapons; unless they receive the detonating modules from all 968 nuclear weapons in the Charleston area, which they will then dump into the Atlantic to render those weapons useless, within the next thirty hours, they will detonate their own bomb.

 The movie was shot on videotape rather than film, recreating the look of a "live" TV broadcast.
 Faux

--impromptu dialogue (hesitations, stumbles, overlaps) and technical glitches intensify the effect.
+-impromptu dialogue (hesitations, stumbles, overlaps) and minor technical glitches (as often occur during a live telecast) intensify the effect.

 Gives examples of: